For Brandon Johns Jr., there's redemption at Nebraska

 “We’ll get that guy back,” Martelli said hopefully all the way back on Nov.
 8. “We’ll get Brandon back.”

-Well, Michigan got him back, and they’ll hope it’s not just for one night.
+Well, Michigan got him back, and it’ll hope it’s not just for one night.

 Johns has been in this position before, each devolving to the same story: an inability to recapture greatness.